dmcwo/Moon/_posts/jekyll-collection-for presentations.md

 The Moon theme has a cool ```navigation.yml``` file in the ```_data``` folder.
 Looks like you can use it to make a list for the nav menu.
 Updated w/ presentations link.
 Cool.

+Next steps:

+* Decide what to store as YAML frontmatter.
+It seems like you can leverage and style this in layouts and lists, so for presentations, much can be done this way.
+* Further style ```presentation-list.html``` and ```presentation.html```` layouts - e.g.,
+	* take out "Reading time?"
+	* Left align?
+	* slide icon?
+* Maybe another, better Zotero > Markdown exporter?
+* …?

 Other useful references:
 http://ben.balter.com/2015/02/20/jekyll-collections/